 Housing costs in Salem are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Hampshire.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Salem is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Salem isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Salem are a mix of both white- and blue-collar jobs.
 Overall, Salem is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Salem who work in office and administrative support (16.05%), management occupations (12.92%), and sales jobs (11.79%).

 Also of interest is that Salem has more people living here who work in computers and math than 95% of the places in the US.